KentuckyFriedTofu/kentuckyfriedtofu.github.io.bak2/cv.md

 ## Grant Activity

-* 2023 - American Libraries Association (ALA) Libraries and Transforming Communities Grant, $10,000<br>
+* 2023 - American Libraries Association (ALA) [Libraries and Transforming Communities Grant](https://www.ala.org/aboutala/Building-Library-Capacity-Fund-2023-Grantees), $10,000<br>
 This grant provides the City Tech library with vinyl and podcasting equipment.
 Co-written with Profs.
 Anne Leonard and Monica Berger
 * 2022 - [Rising Against Anti-Asian Racism Grant](https://openlab.citytech.cuny.edu/library/film-screening-5-4-and-bystander-intervention-5-12-training-asian-american-pacific-islander-events-for-may/), $2,500<br>
 This grant provided funding to screen the documentary *Not Your Model Minority* and provide remote training on intervening against Anti-Asian American violence through the group, Right to Be.
-* 2020 - Professional Staff Congress-City University of New York Research Award Traditional A Year 52 (The Library Website for Everyone: Developing a Web Prototype through Participatory Design) # 64023-00 TRADA-52, $3058.35<br>
+* 2020 - Professional Staff Congress-City University of New York Research Award Traditional A Year 52 (The Library Website for Everyone: Developing a Web Prototype through Participatory Design) # 64023-00 TRADA-52, $3,058.35<br>
 * 2020 – [Carnegie-Whitney Grant](http://www.ala.org/aboutala/offices/publishing/sundry/alapubawrds/carnegiewhitneypast) (with Joan Jocson-Signh of California Institute of the Arts), Award to fund the development of “[A Bibliography Exploring Extreme Music and Marginalized Communities](https://libguides.citytech.cuny.edu/extrememusicbib/home).”<br>
 * 2020 - American Libraries Association, Library Census Equity Fund mini-grant $2,000<br>
 This grant provides limited funding for students to participate in the 2020 Census.<br>